The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Introduction

-Moreover, the relative role of the different ionizing sources (star forming galaxies and active galactic nuclei: AGN) in reionizing the Universe is one of the most pressing question of the field \citep[e.g.][]{Madau1999, Haehnelt2001, Robertson2015, Haardt2015, Madau2015, Garaldi2019}, and the need for sources beyond star forming galaxies depends strongly on the assumed value for \fesc \citep[e.g.][etc.]{Yoshiura2017, Finkelstein2019, Naidu2019, Dayal2020}.
-While bright quasars such as those found at $z > 7$ by \citet{Mortlock2011, Banados2018} are too rare to be dominant actors of reionization \citep[e.g.][but see \citet{Giallongo2019} for a different perspective]{Becker2013}, they have been suggested \citep[e.g.][]{Chardin2015} as a solution to explain the patchiness of the late stages of reionization \citep[e.g.][]{Becker2015}.
-Revealing the detailed properties of these distant galaxies and black holes to build a consistent picture of the EoR is a key science project for next generation of observatories such as the \emph{James Webb Space Telescope} or the \emph{Square Kilometre Array}.
+Moreover, the relative role of the different ionizing sources -- star forming galaxies and active galactic nuclei: AGN -- in reionizing the Universe is one of the most pressing questions of the field \citep[e.g.][]{Madau1999, Haehnelt2001, Robertson2015, Haardt2015, Madau2015, Garaldi2019}, and the need for sources beyond star forming galaxies depends strongly on the assumed value for \fesc \citep[e.g.][etc.]{Yoshiura2017, Finkelstein2019, Naidu2020, Dayal2020}.
+While bright quasars such as those found at $z > 7$ by \citet{Mortlock2011} or \citet{Banados2018} are too rare to be dominant actors of reionization \citep[e.g.][but see \citet{Giallongo2019} for a different perspective]{Becker2013}, they have been suggested \citep[e.g.][]{Chardin2015} as a solution to explain the patchiness of the late stages of reionization \citep[e.g.][]{Becker2015}.
+Revealing the detailed properties of these distant galaxies and BHs to build a consistent picture of the EoR is a key science project for the next generation of observatories such as the \emph{James Webb Space Telescope} or the \emph{Square Kilometre Array}.

-In the standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmological model, structures form hierarchically, meaning that low mass structures form first: this implies that at a given time, the most massive structures will on average be older.
+In the standard $\Lambda$ cold dark matter ($\Lambda$CDM) cosmological model, structures form hierarchically, meaning that low-mass structures form first: This implies that at a given time the most massive structures will on average be older.
 As a consequence, galaxies found in the most massive haloes have a mass assembly history even more skewed towards early times.
-For instance, models like those of \citet{Behroozi2013} predict that for galaxies found in today's clusters, living in dark matter (DM) halos with virial mass of order $\Mvir \gtrsim 10^{14}\,\Msun$, most of the stellar mass was assembled before $z \gtrsim 2$.
+For instance, models such as those of \citet{Behroozi2013} predict that for galaxies found in today's clusters, living in dark matter (DM) haloes with virial masses of order $\Mvir \gtrsim 10^{14}\,\Msun$, most of the stellar mass was assembled before $z \gtrsim 2$.